Sleep Medicine Examination – Requirements and Application for Somnologists

 - Read and accept the examination rules and settings.

 Please prepare the aforementioned required documents (marked with *) before starting the application.
-The documents can be uploaded as PDF-files or JPEG-files within the online application form.
+Using the "Save and Continue Later" feature will not save uploads to the system, so only upload your files when ready to submit.
+The documents can be uploaded as PDF-files or JPEG-files only.
 Any other file formats, f.ex.
-MS WORD-files will be automatically rejected by the online application system.
-The name of the PDF-file must include the name of the applicant and the content of the document.
-We recommend putting all documents in one pdf-file.
-The size of the PDF-file should not exceed 5 MB).
+MS WORD-files will be automatically rejected by the system.
+The name of the PDF-file must include your name and the content of the document.
+The size of each file should not exceed 5 MB).
 Other candidates that feel they may fulfil the eligibility criteria, please email the ESRS Examination Office at exam@esrs.eu.

 Application Guidelines